nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   * 5b1.
 OfficeConnect shows an error message.

     Use case resumes at step 4.
+---
+**Use case 5: Add a task**

+**Main Success Scenario (MSS):**

+1. User requests to add a task.

+2. OfficeConnect adds the task to the task list.

+3. OfficeConnect informs user has been successfully added.

+   Use case ends.

+**Extensions**

+* 1a.
+User enters incomplete or invalid data.

+    * 1a1.
+OfficeConnect shows an error message.

+      Use case ends.
+---

 ### Non-Functional Requirements
 1. Performance: The system shall respond to user input within 2 seconds, even under peak load conditions.